-NOTE – It is expected that there will be only a primary SCTP path used, thus, not any secondary SCTP path prepared (due to the fact of the underlying DTLS/UDP tunnel).
+There is only a primary SCTP path used, thus, not any secondary SCTP path prepared due to the fact of the underlying DTLS/UDP tunnel which does not allow multi-homing.

 There will be initial application control signalling (such as SIP based call control signalling), which triggers the MGC to request DTLS and SCTP bearer establishment from the MG (see next sub-clauses).